Create a custom CNAME record with Cloudflare

 - In Portal share settings, select ‘Public’, toggle on ‘Host Portal on your domain’, add the custom domain you've just set in Cloudflare, and then press ‘Save.’

 Once saved, changes will be deployed on our back-end.
 It might take up to 30 minutes for changes to take effect.
 Wait approx 30 minutes and try to visit the custom domain for your public Portal.

 💡 If you can see your public Portal on your custom domain, your Portal is fully secured and ready to go.
 Users visiting your Portal will see the green lock icon in their browser, letting them know that the site is secure. ✅

-If your Portal appears as blank page after deploy and you can see the green lock icon in browser, open DevTools in your browser.
+If your Portal appears as a blank page after deployment and you can see the green lock icon in the browser, open DevTools in your browser.